 First, measure and grind 17 grams (1 rounded AeroPress scoop or about 3 Tablespoons) of fresh coffee – the ground coffee should be about as fine as table salt.

-Place the plunger inside the brewing tube with the black rubber part touching the bottom of the number 4 circle.
-(The numbers should be upside down, bottom meaning closer to the table)
+Place the plunger upside down inside the brewing tube with the black rubber part touching the bottom of the number 4 circle and the top of the plunger on the table.

-Place the rinsed filter assembly on top of the brewer and screw it tight.
+Place the rinsed filter and black cap on top of brewer and screw it tightly.

-When the timer goes off, carefully tip the brewer to a 45° angle and gently spin it for 10 seconds in order to softly stir the coffee.
+When your timer goes off, tip the brewer to a 45 degree angle and spin it for 10 seconds.

 Flip the brewer on top of your mug and plunge with gentle and steady pressure, stopping as soon as you hear a hissing sound.